(Updated December 2019)Introduction

 Billing and Payment

-VAT at the rate applicable will be added to bills unless zero rating or an exemption applies.
+VAT at the rate applicable will be added to costs and expenses unless zero rating or an exemption applies.

 Unless otherwise agreed in writing, our invoices are payable on delivery.
 In the event of any invoice not being paid on delivery we shall be entitled not to undertake any further work on your behalf until the invoice is paid in full.
 If the invoice remains outstanding for 28 days, we shall be then entitled to terminate the retainer and/or charge interest as specified below.
 In property or other asset purchases we usually ask you to provide us with cleared funds sufficient to pay all fees and other sums due to us prior to completion.
 In the event of monies being paid to the credit of your client account when there are outstanding fees or other sums due to us, you agree and authorise us to forthwith transfer funds equivalent to the amount of the debt due to us from your client account to the credit of our Office Account and thereby discharge your debt.
 If the funds held are less than the full amount of the debt, then you agree to us transferring to our office account the entirety of the funds on your client account in partial settlement of the debt.